DjangoForAll/Django-Course/Level_7/3_API_with_Plain_Django/Script/Readme.md

 Django can be used to create API's on its own, instead of returning HTML documents, we can return XML documents or JSON documents as response, lets try to create an API that returns the the tasks in our task management app

-Lets first create the route for our API
+Let's first create the route for our API

 ```python
 path('api/tasks' , ViewTasksAPIView.as_view()),
 ```

-now that we have our route lets create the class based view
+Now that we have our route lets create the class based view

 ```python
 from django.http.response import JsonResponse